chipparddev/loot-filters/Campaign_TEMPLATE/README.md

-*CampaignOnly note: This filter should only be used for races/speedruns to A10 or earlier.
+*Campaign note: This filter should only be used for races/speedruns to A10 or earlier.
 Don't use it if you plan on mapping.*

 *Version note: This filter is for 3.22.
 There are no plans for it to be updated for 3.23 leaguestart, and it shouldn't be used for leaguestarting anyways.*

 # About this filter:

-This filter serves as a starting point for all of the CampaignOnly filters, dictating the progression of general items such as jewellery, flasks, and currency.
+This filter serves as a starting point for all of the campaign filters, dictating the progression of general items such as jewellery, flasks, and currency.

 This filter is strictly a tool and isn't intended for actual gameplay.
 If you use it, you won't see links or bases tailored towards your build.